 - Lighting improvements

-(music playing) Hello, I'm Tim Gray, a trainer for video to brain, and author of the ask Tim Gray email newsletter.
-I've spent the last fifteen years writing books and magazine articles, speaking at events, producing video training titles, and much more.
+- Hello, I'm Tim Grey, a trainer for video2brain, and author of the Ask Tim Grey email newsletter.
+I've spent the last 15 years writing books and magazine articles, speaking at events, producing video training titles, and much more.
 All aimed at helping photographers improve their photographic images.
 Photography is in large part about preserving memories.
-Whether that memory is of an important event, a fascinating experience or just a beautiful sunset, we want our images to look their best.
+Whether that memory is of an important event, a fascinating experience, or just a beautiful sunset, we want our images to look their best.
 If you've ever felt the least bit intimidated by digital photography, this course is for you.

-Then we'll take a look at color issues such as inaccurate color, flat color, over saturated color and more.
+Then we'll take a look at color issues, such as inaccurate color, flat color, oversaturated color, and more.
 Next, we'll take a look at some quick and easy ways to remove various blemishes from your photos.
-From red eye to wrinkles to objects you wish you could've moved before you clicked the shutter.
-You'll see how to use the best tools and techniques for image clean up.
+From red-eye, to wrinkles, to objects you wish you could have moved before you clicked the shutter, you'll see how to use the best tools and techniques for image clean up.
 Finally, we'll examine some of the more sophisticated ways you can improve the appearance of your photos.
-This will include reducing the range of focus to highlight a key subject, replacing a sky that is too bright or just plain boring and other cool tricks.
+This will include reducing the range of focus to highlight a key subject, replacing a sky that is too bright or just plain boring, and other cool tricks.